elilfry/SS_2_ex3_Catan_Game/README.md

 make catan
 ```

-This will compile the source files and create an executable named `demo`, and stary the game.
+This will compile the source files and create an executable named `demo`, and start the game.